wathika/smartHacks/git/commit_timestamp_change.md

 ####Changing commit timestamp

+To change the timestamp on an old commit, use `git filter-branch` with an `env filter` that sets GIT_AUTHOR_DATE and GIT_COMMITTER_DATE for the specific hash of the commit you're looking to fix.

+This will invalidate that and all future hashes.

-To change the timestamp on an old commit, For example If you wanted to change the dates of commit `119f9ecf58069b265ab22f1f97d2b648faf932e0`, you could do so with something like this:
+For example If you wanted to change the dates of commit `119f9ecf58069b265ab22f1f97d2b648faf932e0`, you could do so with something like this: